CalARVRCourse-Fall2023/hw3-ar-game/README.md

 Select XR Origin.
 In the inspection tab select Add Component and in the search box type “AR Plane Manager” and add it. **Make sure you select the UnityEngine.XR version!** You will notice that the plane prefab field is empty.
 We will fill this field by creating our own plane prefab.

+Note: Because we just made a new AR Plane Manager, you may need to update any existing references to the old one (in your game code, for instance).

 In you scene hierarchy create an empty game object and name it “AR Plane Visualization”.
 Select this object.
 We are going to add several components to this:
 AR Plane, AR Plane Mesh Visualizer, Mesh Renderer, Mesh Collider and Mesh Filter